Opentrons/Protocols/protocols/022548-2/README.md

 * `Number of samples in tuberack 1 slot(2-3)`: How many samples to transfer from rack 1: 1 to 32
 * `Number of samples in tuberack 2 (slot 4-5)`: 0 to 32
 * `Number of samples in tuberack 3 (7-8)`: 0 to 32
-* `Master mix wells/tubes`: Informs the protocol which wells of the reservoir contain mastermix
+* `Master mix wells location`: Informs the protocol which wells of the reservoir contain mastermix, for example 5-10 to specify wells A5 to A10.
+This parameter may also be a single number instead of a range
 * `Mastermix max volume per well (mL)`: Informs the protocol what the maximal volume of mastermix is in each reservoir well, default is 9.54 mL
 * `Mastermix mixing rate multiplier`: Controls the flow rate of mixing, 1.0 means standard flow rate, less is slower and more is faster.
 * `mastermix aspiration flow rate multiplier`: Controls the rate of aspiration of mastermix from the reservoir wells